 The Ninevites believed God…, not Jonah.
 I trust you are not debating about what I am saying.
 BELIEVE GOD!

 Let’s put this in relevance for today.
 This is like saying Howard Stern believed God and is now on Satellite radio broadcasting Jesus with a message of moral purity.
 It’s like saying Tom Cruise has left Scientology and is now a born again Christ Follower.
-It’s saying all of Hollywood are now followers of Christ.
-It’s saying the most wicked evil person you know repented and came to Jesus.
+It’s saying all of Hollywood are now followers of Christ and it’s saying the most wicked evil person you know repented and came to Jesus.
 This is what happens when you say what you should say to your Nineveh, but will you?

 Sackcloth was a garment made from goat or camel’s hair.
 Imagine how uncomfortable, itchy, scratchy, sackcloth would be.
 This is the point.
 It symbolized being uncomfortable is much better than God’s wrath.
 It’s not comfortable changing how we act, but better than the consequences of the clock running out.